-When residents of the San Mateo reported that there was an injured dog, possibly shot, in their neighbourhood, Hurricane Rina was threatening the coast of Ambergris Caye.
+When residents of San Mateo reported that there was an injured dog, possibly shot, in their neighborhood, Hurricane Rina was threatening the coast of Ambergris Caye.
 Evacuations were in progress and SAGA was making

 emergency plans in case the hurricane struck.
 Despite all of that, SAGA workers and volunteers hurried into action to try to find the dog and bring him in for examination.

 It is always very concerning to hear that someone may have been shooting a gun in a residential area where so many families live, so the SAGA team was hoping that the report was not true.
 Unfortunately, residents confirmed that shots had been heard the night before and they located the injured dog quickly.

 After muzzling the dog for their own safety, a SAGA volunteer and a SAGA staff member wrapped him in a blanket and rushed him back to the clinic, where he was given urgent medical treatment by the SAGA veterinary surgeon.

 Once the wounds were exposed, it was very clear that it was a gunshot wound and the bullet had entered and left the dogs body.
 Lucky for this little dog, no vital organs had been damaged and SAGA was able to save his life.